 - The consistency of high laughter levels for a wide variety of audiences

 - The duration a comedian can generate audience laughter (performance time)

 - The reputation and experience a comedian develops

 Many who venture into stand-up comedy have more than enough comedy talent to do very well as a comedian.

-But they simply won’t do what it takes to truly develop the skill to get their act up to speed and get them noticed for potential paid performing opportunities.
+But they simply will not do what it takes to truly develop the skill to get their act up to speed and get them noticed for potential paid performing opportunities.

 That’s amazing to me considering that a complete A-Z, no stone left unturned stand-up comedy education can be had for about the cost of a single college textbook (not a college course, just the textbook for the course).

 Now don’t get me wrong — some folks who enter the stand-up comedy arena don’t have the comedy talent God gave an ingrown toenail.
 A person cannot be taught to have comedy talent they didn’t possess before they made the decision to become a comedian.